Ask AI

 If you want the Availability updater to check events with certain available statuses and change them to Sold-out, first check the default Sold-out status is defined in Dashboard > System > Control Panel > Status updater.

-The default Sold-out status is usually 2 but can also be something else, like Waiting list.
+The default Sold-out status can also be set to something like Waiting list if you want.

 The sold out status for the Status updater